github/codeql/change-notes/1.21/analysis-csharp.md

     - `static` modifiers on local functions
     - Null-coalescing assignment expressions

-* The `unmanaged` type parameter constraint is now extracted.
+* The `unmanaged` type parameter constraint is also now extracted.

 ## Changes to QL libraries

 * The class `Attribute` has two new predicates: `getConstructorArgument()` and `getNamedArgument()`.
-The first predicate returns arguments to the underlying constructor call and the latter returns named arguments for initializing fields and properties.
+The first predicate returns arguments to the underlying constructor call and the second returns named arguments for initializing fields and properties.
-* The class `TypeParameterConstraints` has a new predicate `hasUnmanagedTypeConstraint()`, indicating that the type parameter has the `unmanaged` constraint.
+* The class `TypeParameterConstraints` has a new predicate `hasUnmanagedTypeConstraint()`.
+This shows whether the type parameter has the `unmanaged` constraint.
 * The following QL classes have been added to model C# 8 features:
     - Class `AssignCoalesceExpr` models null-coalescing assignment, for example `x ??= y`
     - Class `IndexExpr` models from-end index expressions, for example `^1`